dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

     *config_reg &= ~(0xFul << 9);
     *config_reg |= used_route << 9;
     *config_reg |= 1ul << 2;
-    //you should configure the io apic routing here.
+    //the io apic routing here should be configured here.
     //this interrupt will appear on the pin 'used_route'.

     volatile uint64_t* counter_reg = hpet_regs + 0xF0;